aleksve/ischedule/README.md

     print("Performing a task")

-def test():
 run_loop(return_after=1)
 ```

 **Timing Precision**

 Deviations from the scheduled time were thoroughly tested.
 In a typical 1-minute run, the median deviation is below 0.2 milliseconds, and maximum deviations is below 4 milliseconds.
 Larger deviations in startup time, on the order of tens of milliseconds, are sometimes observed.

 **Feedback**

 Issues and suggestions can be submitted to https://github.com/aleksve/ischedule/issues.
-If you use and like this project, please consider [adding a star on GitHub](https://github.com/aleksve/ischedule).
+If you use and like this project, please consider to [give it a star on GitHub](https://github.com/aleksve/ischedule).

 [![Python package](https://github.com/aleksve/ischedule/actions/workflows/python-package.yml/badge.svg)](https://github.com/aleksve/ischedule/actions/workflows/python-package.yml)